WebDevStudios/BuddyPress-Registration-Options/readme.txt

 * Fixed: Prevention of working in non-main site sites for Multisite.
 * Fixed: Internationalization issues with singular/plural "members" admin notice.
 * Updated: Internationalization strings for default messages.

+= 4.2.12 =
+* Switch Geolocation provider to one still actively maintained.

 = 4.2.11 =
 * Fix issue with 404 errors in pending user list.